Introduction to SQL Cross Join

 How does SQL Cross Join work?

-- Useful use of this SQL Cross Join is to obtain all the combinations of items from two different records of two different collections of tables such as colors or sizes, etc. at the business level or where the huge database of such type is present in the industries.
+- Good use of this SQL Cross Join is to obtain all the combinations of items from two different records of two different collections of tables, such as colors or sizes, etc., at the business level or where a huge database of such type is present in the industries.

 - Hence we can say that we get a Cartesian product when a Cross Join does not use a WHERE clause where the rows in the first table are multiplied by the rows in the second table in a database.

-- Suppose if we have two tables X & Y with ‘n’ and ‘m’ rows respectively and when we take the Cross join or Cartesian of these two tables, then each row of tables get paired to other and the result set contains n*m rows as the result rows of X*Y Cartesian product.
+- Suppose we have two tables X & Y with ‘n’ and ‘m’ rows, respectively, and when we take the Cross join, or Cartesian of these two tables, then each row of tables gets paired to the other, and the result set contains n*m rows as the result rows of X*Y Cartesian product.

 SELECT columnName From X CROSS JOIN Y;